hutch120/fundoss/README.md

 ## Product Developers

 Please help support OSS by enabling us to inform your business about the amazing OSS packages used by your company.
-Enter the support or sales email address into the product package.json so we can inform your business about the many benefits of OSS and why they should support OSS.
+Enter the support or sales email address into your products package.json so we can inform your business about the many benefits of OSS and why they should support OSS.

 *package.json*